-Most of the bees were front and centre by the time we began pulling out frames.
+Most of the bees were front and centre by the time I began pulling out frames.
 It was a moving carpet of bees.
-The population in Hive #1 has easily doubled since we first got them 4 weeks ago.
-This is only a guess, but I’d say we have about 20,000 honeybees in Hive #1.
+The population in Hive #1 has easily doubled since I first got them 4 weeks ago.
+This is only a guess, but I’d say I have about 20,000 honey bees in Hive #1.

 Here I am inspecting a frame and then trying to put it back in the hive without squishing too many bees.
 My on-the-fly technique for this is to move gently without hesitation, slowly nudging the bees out of the way.
-We have a frame grip, but it’s more fun using our hands and feeling the direct buzz of the bees through our gloves.
-(It could be awhile before we go gloveless.)
+I have a frame gripper, but it’s more fun using my hands and feeling the direct buzz of the bees through my gloves.
+(It could be awhile before I go gloveless.)

-Spraying the bees with sugar-water instead of smoking them — we’re 100% sold on this method of keeping the bees calm during an inspection.
-The bees got agitated sometimes after we pried a frame off with a sudden movement.
-It was so hot in our bee suits, the sweat was dripping off our faces about 5 minutes after we put them on.
-I exhaled from exhaustion right onto the bees at one point, and they began to buzz like a bear just stuck its nose in the hive.
-Then we hit them with the magic sugar rain from the sky and they forgot all about us.
+Spraying the bees with sugar-water instead of smoking them seemed to work well for keeping the bees calm during the inspection.
+The bees got agitated sometimes after I pried a frame off with a sudden movement.
+It was so hot in my bee suit that the sweat was dripping off my face about 5 minutes after I put it on.
+I exhaled from exhaustion right onto the bees at one point and they began to buzz like a bear just stuck its nose in the hive.
+Then I hit them with the magic sugar rain from the sky and they forgot all about me.

 Here’s a frame of brood.
 The top half is capped brood.
 The bottom half is uncapped.
 Can you see the little larvae?

 Can you see them now?
 Hive #1 is full of brood like this.
 I love it.